milanote

 It offers decent value for money.

 Milanote is quite usable on desktop, and since the app has been around for a while, the site offers a good range of templates and guides.
 Therefore, if you primarily work on desktop, it’s a note app you can use effectively.
 However, since I primarily draft content on my smartphone for blogging, this app isn’t suitable for me.
-The Korean input issues really need to be addressed.
+Moreover, the Korean input issues really need to be addressed.
 It seems there are no Korean users of this app, as anyone who experiences the app’s terrible Korean input would likely provide feedback immediately or delete the app.
-While lack of localization is common, having issues with Korean input is disappointing, especially for a note app.
+While lack of localization is common, having issues with Korean input is particularly disappointing, especially for a note app.

 Milanote Conclusion